Hebard has 30 points, 18 rebounds in No. 1 Oregon’s win

 CANCUN, Mexico (AP) — Myah Selland scored 17 points, Paiton Burckhard had 16 points and nine rebounds and South Dakota State beat South Florida in the Cancun Challenge.

-Selland scored all 10 points in the Jackrabbits’ 10-2 game-opening run, including two 3-pointers.
 Kallie Theisen added 10 points for South Dakota State (4-2).

 Bethy Mununga had 15 points, 12 rebounds and three steals for South Florida (5-2).